Bukakecoin/bukakecore/doc/shared-libraries.md

 ## bankittconsensus

-The purpose of this library is to make the verification functionality that is critical to Bukake's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Bankitt's consensus available to other applications, e.g. to language bindings.

 ### API